technicalities/MOOC-SUCK/a list of greats.md

 # MOOC-SUCK

-List of grand hobbyists, polymaths and autodidacts of the past and present internet.
+List of the grand hobbyists, polymaths and autodidacts of the past and present internet.
 MOOCs are shallow; these people are deep.
-A course of [Greats](https://en.wikipedia.org/wiki/Literae_Humaniores) for the modern, [third-culture](https://en.wikipedia.org/wiki/The_Third_Culture) intellectual.
-Independent of institutions.
+A course of [Greats](https://en.wikipedia.org/wiki/Literae_Humaniores) for modern, [third-culture](https://en.wikipedia.org/wiki/The_Third_Culture) intellectuals.

 **Criteria**: each of the following displays a mixture of self-directed technical research and personal polemic.
-Each betrays an entire worldview; no single-topic [blogs](https://terrytao.wordpress.com/) [however](http://robertpaulwolff.blogspot.co.uk/) [wonderful]().
-Each would be doing exactly this even if not employed as academic or in industry.
+Each betrays an entire worldview; no single-topic [blogs](https://terrytao.wordpress.com/) [however](http://robertpaulwolff.blogspot.co.uk/) [wonderful](https://www.schneier.com/).
+Each of the following writers would be doing exactly what they're even if not employed as an academic, or in industry.

 ## Computing